criscara-dev/dendron-cc/vault/health.body-optimization.md

 ### Tools for Managing Stress & Anxiety

-- what is stress? from neck to navel are the nerves responsable...
+- what is stress? from neck to navel are the nerves responsible...
     - sympathetic nerve ganglia they fire for stress -> release acetilcoline -> post... -> epinefrine (adrenaline): the stress response push certain system to be activate and not for other system (the agitation -> the blood go only to certain part of your body that support moving)
     - control stress = control response -> best tools to reduce stress activate control are: para sympathetic nervous system:
         - exaling the diaphram moves up